alphatwirl/mantichora/README.md

 functions, their arguments, and their return values need to be [picklable](https://docs.python.org/3.6/library/pickle.html#what-can-be-pickled-and-unpickled).

-You can just try running this functions without using Mantichora.
+You can just try running this function without using Mantichora.

 ```python
 result = task_loop('task1', 'result1')